Educorreia932/FEUP-RVA/Ennichi/README.md

 ## How to run

-To run the project from the built [APK file](Builds/) please refer to this [tutorial].
+To run the project from the built APK file, please refer to this [tutorial].

-Otherwise, open the project in Unity, connect your Oculus Quest 2 and just hit Play.
+Otherwise, open the project in Unity, connect your Oculus Quest 2 and hit Play.

 ## Features